Keynote and Plenary Sessions Speakers

 Dr. Elshafei is a life member of IEEE

-Moustafa Elshafei (Keynote Speaker for SAC)
+Moustafa Elshafei (Keynote Speaker for CSP)

 Application of deep learning in Arabic